Frequently Asked Questions

 Once the claim has been sent to the VA, what can I expect?

-What do I do when I receive my Decision Letter?
+What steps should I take after receiving my Decision Letter?

 What if I just have questions about the Decision Letter?

-If you receive one of these letters, it is imperative that you bring it to the foundation or upload it through your Secured Client Portal for your representative to review it and move forward accordingly.
+If you receive one of these letters, it is imperative that you bring it to the foundation or upload it through your Secured Client Portal immediately so your representative can review it and move forward accordingly.